5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/README.md

 ## What about AMD?
 Since Apple designed macOS Leopard and newer around Intel CPUs, AMD CPUs cannot utilize the `X86PlatformPlugin`.
 Therefore, `AppleIntelCpuPowerManagement` has to be disabled.
 To do so, enable the `DummyPowerManagement` Quirk located in the `Kernel/Emulate` section of the `config.plist`.

-In 2020 a new Kext called [**SMCAMDProcessor**](https://github.com/trulyspinach/SMCAMDProcessor) was introduced which enables CPU Power Management for AMD Ryzen CPUs.
+In 2020, a new Kext called [**SMCAMDProcessor**](https://github.com/trulyspinach/SMCAMDProcessor) was introduced which enables CPU Power Management for AMD Ryzen CPUs.
 It  also allows using AMD Power Gadget and modifying P-States with AMD Power Tool.
-Follow the install instructions on the SMCAMDProcessor repo to use it.
+Follow the install instructions on the repo to use it.

 For **B550** or **A520** mainboards, you also need [**SSDT-CPUR.aml**](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-CPUR.aml).